React Native Custom Haptics

 "Haptics" vs "Vibrotactile Feedback"

-Although the project focuses on vibrotactile feedback, the industry often uses the terms ”haptic feedback”, or simply ”haptics” to refer to the term.
-However, the terms are not precise as haptic feedback includes any feedback involving the sense of touch.
-For easier understanding, and to respect the external consistency, I use the industry terms for the created prototype and its documentation.
+This project focuses on vibrotactile feedback.
+The industry often says "haptic feedback" or "haptics" instead.
+Those terms are broader: haptic feedback covers any touch-based feedback.
+For clarity and consistency with the rest of the field, I use the industry terms in the prototype and its documentation.

 The W3C defines a Vibration API for accessing the device motor.
 At the time of writing, iOS browsers do not implement it.

-Two of the most actively maintained open-source packages for creating vibrotactile impact inside React Native projects are expo-haptics, and react-native-custom-haptic-feedback.
+Two actively maintained open-source packages for vibrotactile impact in React Native are expo-haptics and react-native-custom-haptic-feedback.

 Both wrap only part of the native APIs.
 In practice they expose a shared subset: impacts that feel comparable on current Android and iOS devices.